Fiserv/firstvision-latam/docs/english/main-cases/account.md

 The description of each API field can be found within the specifications defined in the portal.

-## Restructure and Refinance Inquiry
+## Find Balance, Refinance and Restructure Information

 This API **ACCOUNT/{ACCOUNT}/BALANCE**, allow a user select an specific balance amount from an account credit plan and refinance or restructure this balance into a new number of installment or fixed amount.